dltoth/WiFiPortal/README.md

  6. Your device is now connected to your access point and available at "BigBang.local"
  7. Restart your Arduino and the device should automatically re-connect to your access point.<br>

 Note that the WiFi classes for ESP8266 and ESP32 do not persist hostname, so it must be hard coded into the application.
-Setting hostname with WiFiPortal will synchronize mDNS with the name that the WiFi class provideds to your local router.
+Setting hostname with WiFiPortal will synchronize mDNS with the name that the WiFi class provides to your local router.